Trackless

 Scenes from better days:

-when the Route 66 was converted, in 1955.
-Double-end streetcars had provided
+by PTC when the Route 66 was converted from a streetcar line in 1955.
+The

-service previously.
-The Route 66 starts at the northern terminus of the
+Route 66 starts at the northern terminus of the Market-Frankford El, and

 December 17, 1977 photo © Mike Szilagyi